salcatroppa/caddy-cloudflare/README.md

 ## Details

-This image it's built nightly via GitHub Actions and it can be found on [Docker Hub](https://hub.docker.com/r/salcatroppa/caddy).
+This image is built nightly via GitHub Actions and it can be found on [Docker Hub](https://hub.docker.com/r/salcatroppa/caddy).

 ```bash
 docker pull salcatroppa/caddy:2-cloudflare